Let us help you customize your experience.

 Tell us a little about yourself so we can share more relevant content and resources.

-Registration for the Good Mourning Grief Support Groups will only be taken from the parent or legal guardian.
-Registration can take place in one of three ways:
+Looking for an application?
+You can register for one of the Good Mourning Grief Support Groups below.
+Registrations will only be taken from the parent or legal guardian.

 Grief Support Groups run for eight weekly sessions.
 Each session is about 90 minutes in length.
 Children and teens meet in small groups with others of similar age, and all group members have had the experience of the death of a family member or friend.
 Each group is led by a team of leaders who work at Arkansas Children's Hospital.
 The group leaders come from different backgrounds including Child Life, Nursing, Pastoral Care, Psychology, and Social Work.
 All group leaders have received special training in order to work in the Good Mourning program.